cvonderstein/cvonderstein.github.io/Hardware/Studying-Computer-Science.md

 ## If you need a lot of power, there is Claix

 Claix is the supercomputer at RWTH Aachen.
-Every student can use it, although the resources that are available to you are very limited, as these machines are very expensive and are not meant for your Bitcoin-Mining hobby.
+Every student can use it, although the resources that are available to you are limited, as these machines are very expensive and are not meant for your Bitcoin-Mining hobby.

-As far as I remember, you can use something like 4 cores on the login nodes and up to 4 gigabytes of memory, or something like this.
+As far as I remember, you can use 4 cores on the login nodes and up to 4 gigabytes of memory, or something like this.
 Even though this is not a lot, this is always more than enough to run the small programs that you need to run for the studies.
 (Just for completeness: If you need more resources for a good reason, like real research, you can apply for more resources.)